sdv-dev/GitMetrics/README.md

 ## Output

-The result is a spreasheet that will contain 5 tabs:
+The result is a spreadsheet that will contain 5 tabs:

 - **Issues**:
     Where all the issues are listed, including data about